Lightning Strike Map — Last 24 Hours (Live US)

 The 24-hour view is also useful retrospectively: did that storm yesterday actually develop the way the forecast suggested?
 Was the squall line as electrically active as it looked on radar?
 The strike count and recent-strike feed for each state give a quantified answer to those qualitative impressions.

-For a longer historical view (last 7 days), check the Last 7 days figure on each state page.
-For research-grade access to the underlying NetCDF4 data files, see NOAA GOES-R GLM and the noaa-goes19 public S3 bucket.
+For a longer historical view, check the Last 7 days figure on each state page.
+For sensor background, see NOAA GOES-R GLM; for Lightning Tracker's source, cadence, and limitations, see the methodology.

 Get Lightning Alerts on Your Phone

-A 24-hour map is great for review, but for live safety you want push notifications the moment lightning is detected near you.
-Lightning Tracker for iOS sends a notification when a flash is detected within your configured alert radius.
-See the lightning alerts guide for setup instructions and alternatives like NOAA Weather Radio.
+A 24-hour map is great for review, but for live safety you want push notifications when qualifying lightning activity is detected near you.
+Open the lightning alert tool for saved-radius setup and delivery limits.

 Related Reading